wso2/docs-is/en/docs/learn/configuring-oauth2-openid-connect-single-sign-on.md

             </tr>
       <tr class="odd">
          <td>
-            <p><strong>Revoke tokens when the IDP session terminates</strong></p>
+            <p><strong>Revoke tokens upon user logout</strong></p>
             <p><strong><br />
                </strong>
             </p>
          </td>
-         <td> If you have enabled the **Cookie Based** or **SSO Session Based** binding type, you can also enable this configuration to enable revoking access tokens when the access token binding expires. <br/> <br/>When the user logs out of the application, the access tokens of the token binding reference issued for the application, gets revoked.
+         <td> If you have enabled the <strong>Cookie Based</strong> or <strong>SSO Session Based</strong> binding type, you can also enable this configuration to enable revoking access tokens when the access token binding expires. <br/> <br/>When the user logs out of the application, the access tokens of the token binding reference issued for the application, gets revoked.
 Additionally, issued access tokens for a session that has expired due to a session idle timeout when a user tries to use single sign-on, log in again, or log out after a session has expired, also gets revoked.</td>
       </tr>
       <tr class="odd">
          <td>